 • is in the same profession and at the same professional level as the job for which the person is being sponsored; or

-• if the person has permission as a Skilled Worker, is in an eligible SOC 2020 occupation code listed in Tables 1, 2 or 3 of Appendix Skilled Occupations;
+• if the person has permission as a Skilled Worker, is in an eligible SOC 2020 occupation code listed in Appendix Skilled Occupations;

 provided in all cases that: